sjindal94/remembrall/README.md

 * Checked the login detection across majority of the popular websites.
 (Task 2)
 * Checked manually numerous google search results, to ensure that a warning is shown when a non whitelisted url is clicked.
 (Task 3)

-NOTE : The performace for Task 3 imporoves over time, as PouchDB find employes a mapreduce architecture to query the database.
-While doing performace testing, we observed that the results show up fater after close to a couple dozens of google searches.
+NOTE : The performace for Task 3 improves over time, as PouchDB find employes a mapreduce architecture to query the database.
+While doing performace testing, we observed that the results show up faster after close to a couple dozens of google searches.

 ## Authors